dobaniashish/laravel-subscription-platform/README.md

 A simple subscription platform app with made Laravel.

-This is a simple, minimal and quickly developed simple subscription platform app made with Laravel following the project instructions.
+This is a simple, minimal and quickly developed (in 2-3 hours) simple subscription platform app made with Laravel following the project instructions.
 There are lots of possibilities to upgrade this app.

 ## Project instructions